usf-cs272-03-fall2022/usf-cs272-03-fall2022.github.io/_projects/final-review.md

 ##### How do I cancel my final code review appointment?

-You can cancel the appointment using the **[Canvas scheduler](https://community.canvaslms.com/t5/Student-Guide/How-do-I-sign-up-for-a-Scheduler-appointment-in-the-Calendar/ta-p/536)** with the "Un-reserve" option.
+You can cancel the appointment via Calendly.

 ##### What happens if I do not attend a final code review appointment?